AnassTaher/NES-Emulator/notes.md

 - Reading CPU: Store contents from ROM into $8000 - $FFFF
 - Get PC from 0xFFFC and 0xFFFD (little endian)
 - Zero page = $0000 - $00FF
+- Overflow in english: overflow if the sign of the result does not match the sign of either input

 ---